xining-wangzhihua/RBioinfoWzh/readme.txt

 RPhylogenyZM

-This readme file is obsolete.

 R funtions and scripts for phylogeny.
-Since the authour is a novice, the robustness and effectiveness of the codes are not guaranteed.
+The robustness and effectiveness of the codes are not guaranteed.
-There is no help files, nor documentation.

 major functions are:
-get.haplotype.and.genotype.from.dnasp.nex().r
-generate.input.for.permut().r
-generate.arp.input.for.arlequin().r
+step*().r and {1~5}*().r

-the package dependencies of these functions are: ape, magrittr, seqinr, stringr, tibble,
+the package dependencies of these functions are (not completed): magrittr, tibble, dplyr, stringr, purrr,
-BiocManager, Biobase, Biostrings,
+BiocManager, IRanges, Biostrings, ape, seqinr, pegas.
-etc

-codes to install these dependencies: with( data = list(a = c("ape", "gdata", "magrittr", "readxl", "seqinr", "stringr", "tibble", "XML", "xml2"),
+codes to install these dependencies (not completed): with( data = list(a = c("magrittr", "tibble", "dplyr", "stringr", "purrr"),
-              b = c("Biobase", "Biostrings")),
+              b = c("IRanges", "Biostrings")),
   expr = {
     for(i in c(a,"BiocManager")) if(!require(i, character.only=TRUE)){install.packages(pkgs=i);}
     if(!require(BiocManager, character.only=FALSE)){stop("bug");}